Clickable Awesomic logo. The C in Awesomic doubles as a smiling emoji with one of the eyes being a star.

 Social networks

-You can post a job offering and candidates will reach out to you.
+You can post a job offer, and candidates will contact you.

 You find out the prices only after contacting the candidate.